andres-erbsen/dename-writeup/dename.md

 $\Delta_1 \ldots \Delta_n$ during each round, so we can group each server's acknowledgments of all messages it received into one message.
-Furthermore, as only the equality of the sets of announcements received by different servers is important rather than the actual contents, we can sign a cryptographic hash $h(\Delta_1 \parallel \ldots \parallel \Delta_n)$ of all received announcements in an acknowledgment instead of the announcements themselves.
+Furthermore, as only the equality of the sets of announcements received by different servers is important, rather than the actual contents, we can sign a cryptographic hash $h(\Delta_1 \parallel \ldots \parallel \Delta_n)$ of all received announcements in an acknowledgment instead of the announcements themselves.
 The verified broadcast protocol can be seen in figure \ref{VerifiedBcast}.